 - Pain and suffering: You could be entitled to compensation for pain and suffering if you have endured serious pain because of your injuries.
 This includes any pain, anguish, inconvenience, or discomfort you may have felt immediately after the accident or that is ongoing.

 - Emotional distress: If you suffer from severe psychological impacts because of the accident or your injuries, you could be entitled to receive compensation for emotional distress.
-Some psychological impacts may include constant fear, anxiety, or sleeping issues.
+Some forms of mental anguish may include constant fear, anxiety, or sleeping issues.

 - Loss of enjoyment: You could be entitled to receive compensation for loss of enjoyment if you are unable to participate in hobbies or activities you once loved.